|Jack Parker (#47734878)|

 I want to thank everyone who has stepped up and offered corrections or taken transfers for the cemeteries I've been working, it's been a rewarding experience.

-I am in the process of visiting all of Danvers cemeteries and ensuring they are fully catalogued.
+I WAS in the process of visiting all of Danvers cemeteries and ensuring they are fully catalogued.
 I am only posting fresh photos when I think mine are better or show something different.
 If you object, drop me a line and we can chat.

 I do take breaks and handle occasional photo requests - if you have a location, that makes it a lot more tempting.
 It's a challenge to walk a large cemetery looking for two headstones and then have 4 more requests for the same cemetery a week later.

 I trim my messages and only leave those that I need to do something about - I'm not hating you, just trying to use the messages to advantage.
 (Although I think I will keep the message from Billie forever - such an inspiration)

 Currently between laptops, all my "todo" notes are on the old one, new one doesn't have room for so many photos.

 Complete: (There is some discrepancy in the numbering between MACRIS and FaG - adopting the FaG numbering as it comes up)

 GR1 Wadsworth - added some 400 memorials and photos.